 Straight-through cables will be used to connect different types of hosts to each other.
 This means that whenever you are connecting a computer to a router, a router to a switch, and so on, you will have to use a straight-through cable for the hosts to communicate with each other.

 A crossover cable covers the other situations where you are connecting the same device type to each other.
 This is used very commonly used to connect to computers to each other when wireless internet wasn’t as reliable.
 Or, if people didn’t want to rely on wireless internet to connect their computers together.

 If you aren’t sure which wire you have, you can simply look at the connectors on each side of the cable and see if the colored wires are the same or crossed over.
 RJ45 connectors are seethrough, so you can always verify which type of cable you are working with.

 If anything fails to work after connecting, luckily nothing horrible will happen.
 The only side effect to using the wrong cable type is that the hosts you are connecting won’t connect.
 At that point, simply try the other cable type and it will most likely work!

 When Should You Hire a Professional?

 Hiring an IT professional is never a bad idea.
-There are plenty of IT businesses out there that you can support to have continual or one-time support in order to fix a problem you’re stuck on.
+There are plenty of IT businesses that you can support to have continual or one-time support to fix a problem you’re stuck on.